Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports recycling the oil palm waste, empty fruit bunches, and decanter wastes into mulch and organic fertilisers which can be used in the plantations.
+The company also reports that palm oil waste such as empty fruit bunches is reused as organic mulch to reduce its dependence on inorganic chemical fertilisers.

 • Y